jsperger/MTurkForResearchers/MTurk Training Presentation.md

 * It's cheap - the going rate for survey responses on Mechanical Turk is $6/hr or 10 cents per minute (more on this later)

-* Mechanical Turk will give you a more demographically diverse study than the lab
+* Mechanical Turk will give you a more demographically diverse sample than the lab.
+You can also restrict your sample to certain geographic regions

 * Workers on Mechanical Turk (MTurkers for short) seem to be at least as attentive as lab participants, if not more so, according to research done directly comparing attentiveness of MTurkers and lab participants